virtualsquare/virtualsquare.github.io/education/umps.md

 ### Architecture Features

 - **MIPS CPU**:
-The µMPS3 integer instruction set is a strict superset of MIPS I.
+The µMPS integer instruction set is a strict superset of MIPS I.
 The extensions include a *wait for interrupt* instruction (a must for every modern instruction set) and [read-modify-write](https://en.wikipedia.org/wiki/Read-modify-write) primitives.
-While fully compatible at the ISA level with real implementations of MIPS I (R2000/R3000), µMPS3 somewhat differs from those in the coprocessor interface.
-Compared to R2000/R3000 CPUs, µMPS3 provides simplified virtual memory management.
+While fully compatible at the ISA level with real implementations of MIPS I (R2000/R3000), µMPS somewhat differs from those in the coprocessor interface.
+Compared to R2000/R3000 CPUs, µMPS provides simplified virtual memory management.
 - **Multiprocessor support**:
-The µMPS3 architecture includes (shared memory) multiprocessor support.
+The µMPS architecture includes (shared memory) multiprocessor support.
 The multiprocessor hardware interface was designed to cater simple and sophisticated uses alike; it is simple to use for programmers who only need basic multiprocessor support, but also provides advanced features (such as fine grained interrupt distribution control) for systems that require them.
 Up to 16 processors are supported by the architecture.
 - **Peripheral devices**:
-µMPS3 supports the following hardware devices: disks, flash devices, terminals, network interfaces, and printers.
+µMPS supports the following hardware devices: disks, flash devices, terminals, network interfaces, and printers.
 The different device controllers have a simple and consistent memory-mapped I/O interface.
 Devices are backed by regular files by the emulator and non-volatile memory can be retained between emulation runs.

 ### Emulator Features

 - **Graphical user interface**:
-The µMPS3 emulator comes with a modern, easy to use graphical user interface, built using the [Qt framework](https://www.qt.io/).
+The µMPS emulator comes with a modern, easy to use graphical user interface, built using the [Qt framework](https://www.qt.io/).
 All user interactions with the emulator, from configuration of the emulated machine to debugging, are performed using the GUI.
-- **Built-in debugging features**: µMPS3 also comes with built in debugging support.
+- **Built-in debugging features**: µMPS also comes with built in debugging support.
 Most of the features you have come to expect from a debugger are present: breakpoints, memory traces, watchpoints, and a code disassembly view.
 Memory content from arbitrary memory regions can be displayed in hexadecimal representation and edited in-place.